 RECOMMENDED: Try the default strategy Vivado Design Suite implementation defaults first.
 It provides a good trade-off between runtime and design performance.

 Note: Strategies are tool and version specific.
+In some cases, strategies might require a longer runtime.

 Directives

 Directives provide different modes of behavior for the following implementation commands: